victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 Compare
 -------

-Then to compare how our first model react with this raw data, we compute a composite stack image, with imagery, label and predicted mask.
+Then to compare how our first model reacts with this raw data, we compute a composite stack image, with imagery, label and predicted mask.

 Color representation meaning is:
  - pink: predicted by the model (but not present in the initial labels)